Answers to frequently asked questions

 Why do you put emphasis on including bones in the diet?

 Bones are important for two reasons.
 Firstly, they provide vital nutrients including calcium, complex (good) fats and vitamins.
 Secondly, the actual chewing of the bones is what keeps a dog’s teeth and gums healthy.
 Chewing and gnawing are also, believe it or not, excellent exercise and help a dog to stay fit.
-That’s why our food contains finely ground up bone and why we also encourage you to serve whole bones on the side.
+That’s why our food contains finely minced up bone and why we also encourage you to serve whole bones on the side.

 Is there offal in Honey’s?